International Holocaust Remembrance Alliance: Working Definition of Antisemitism

+In the United States, President Trump used the definition 2018 in his Executive Order 13899, and the Biden administration launched a comprehensive strategy May 25, 2023 to counter anti-Semitism, which included the IHRA working definition.

+In January 2025, the IHRA definition played a central role in a legal settlement involving Harvard University.
+The settlement resolved a dispute over alleged discrimination linked to the university's adoption and use of the IHRA definition.
+The settlement highlights the continuing impact and debate surrounding the implementation of the IHRA definition in institutional policies.

+Organization

 The IHRA chairmanship rotates annually among member countries.
 The chair hosts the IHRA Plenary meetings up to twice a year in their country.
 Each country organizes and pays for the meetings taking place in the year of its chairmanship.
 The chair was held by Italy in 2018, Luxembourg in 2019, Germany in 2020 and Greece in 2021.

-Permanent office

 The IHRA Permanent Office (PO) was established on 11 March 2008 in Berlin, Germany.
 The Executive Secretary of the IHRA is Kathrin Meyer who runs the PO.
-The PO was created to ensure continuity between IHRA chairmanships and to manage the administrative activities of the IHRA.
-Primary responsibilities of the PO include providing assistance to the chairs, Working Groups, delegations, and other IHRA bodies, facilitating internal and external communication, and administrating the Grant Programme.

-Delegations

-Each IHRA Member and Observer country forms a delegation, which is appointed by its government.
-The Head of Delegation (HoD) - for most countries a diplomat or other government official - coordinates the national delegation within the IHRA and represents their country at IHRA Plenary Sessions.
-The delegation may also consists of experts in the fields of Holocaust education, academia and museums and memorials, as well as general communication, who attend the relevant Working Groups (WGs).